 Chime debit cards can be locked and unlocked in the app, with a separate locking system for international transactions.
-Real-time alerts let you know anytime your card is used.
+Real-time alerts let you know anytime your debit card is used.
 Plus, Chime cards are covered by Visa’s Zero Liability policy, ensuring you’ll never be responsible for unauthorized charges.
 Deposits to your Chime account are insured for up to $250,000 through its banking partners.

 The best part of debit cards?
 Since the rise of online banking, they’re easier than ever to get.

-How to get a debit card
+How to do you get a debit card

 Also like credit cards, debit cards must be applied for.
 Fortunately, the debit card application process tends to be faster and easier.